Major overview

 Curtin has a reputation for producing highly skilled journalists able to research, investigate and report on topics across mainstream and independent media platforms.

-In this major you will learn to research and prepare news, feature and other content for radio, video and online platforms.*
+In this course, you will learn to research and prepare news, features and other content for various media platforms.*

 Journalism is offered as part of the Bachelor of Arts.
 You can enhance your studies with a second major or choose from a range of specialisations and elective units that support your career goals.